tobiasdemendonca/tf-charmed-maas-training/docs/how_to_deploy_multi_node.md

 This topology will install three MAAS Region nodes, and three PostgreSQL nodes.
 Deployment occurs in multiple stages, where first a single-node deployment is configured, then scaled out to the full complement of units.

+See the [architecture section](../README.md#architecture) of README.md for an overview that includes a description of multi-node deployments.

 > [!NOTE]
 > As deployed in these steps, this is not a true HA deployment.
 You will need to supply an external HA proxy with your MAAS endpoints, for example, for true HA.